thingsboard/thingsboard.github.io/docs/user-guide/oauth-2-support.md

 Here are the details of other properties:

 - **allowUserCreation**
-  If this option set to **true**, then if user account doesn't exist in the ThingsBoard yet, it's going to be created.
+  If this option set to **true**, then if user account does not exist in the ThingsBoard yet, it will be created.
-  If this option set to **false**, user will get access denied error if he tries to login with external OAuth 2.0 provider, but user doesn't exist yet.
+  If this option set to **false**, user will get access denied error if will try to login with an external OAuth 2.0 provider, but there is no user exists with those credentials in the ThingsBoard.

 - **emailAttributeKey**
   This is the key of the attributes from the external OAuth 2.0 user info that is going to be used as ThingsBoard user email property.